No Formal Education / Overseas Students

 If you have no formal education in the UK, you will have a slightly different journey to becoming a student at Preston College.
 However, rest assured that we have a range of study options available to help you achieve your goals.
 There is also a wide range of support available for students with learning difficulties, disabilities and or medical conditions, for speakers of other languages and for those who need to develop their maths and English skills.

 Complete an online application form.
-You must apply before Sunday 1 June 2025 in order for your application to be processed and the steps below completed before September.
-Applications received after the deadline, will be deemed ‘late applications’ and we cannot guarantee the process will be facilitated before the start of courses in September.
+You must apply before Sunday 31 May 2025 in order for your application to be processed and the steps below completed before September.
+Applications received after the deadline, will be deemed ‘late applications’ and we cannot guarantee the process will be facilitated before courses start in September.

 Applicants who have no formal education (e.g. home schooled) or are overseas applicants should use the associated drop down tab in the drop down menu on the application form.